 Did you lose your COVID-19 vaccination card or need proof of vaccination?
 Please visit MD.MyIR.net and complete the online form to view and print your official vaccination record for free.

 For more information about COVID-19 vaccine priority groups and resources, visit covidlink.maryland.gov.

-The most up-to-date local counts will be posted here every Wednesday by 5pm.
+The most up-to-date local counts will be posted here every Monday, Wednesday and Friday by 5pm, except for holidays.
 You can view additional data at coronavirus.maryland.gov, which is updated daily and includes metrics such as positivity and case rates.

 For Maryland Department of Health information and resources about COVID-19, please visit: https://coronavirus.maryland.gov/

 For the most up-to-date local information, please follow Dorchester County Health Department’s Emergency Preparedness Facebook page: www.facebook.com/dorchesterhealthemergencypreparedness

 COVID-19 is thought to be able to spread like the cold or flu through:

 Coughing and sneezing, which creates respiratory droplets